Casxt/RingSlice/README.md

 	RemoveHead(n int)
 	// RemoveTail remove n item from tail
 	RemoveTail(n int)
-	// Cap return the max items num that this ring-slice can hold Cap() int
+	// Cap returns the totla items num that this ring-slice can hold Cap() int
+    // RestSpace returns the rest items num that can be append RestSpace() int
 }
 ```